HorizenOfficial/horizen-academy-v2/docs/scalability/zk-rollups.md

 Loopring leverages ZK-rollups on Ethereum to build a fast and low cost DEX and payments protocol.

 ### Immutable X
 Immutable X is an Ethereum based ZK-rollup protocol that is optimized for trading NFTs at lower cost and greater speeds.
-It offers a NFT marketplaces as well as the ability to trade in-game digital assets that are in the format of an ERC-721 or ERC-1155
+It offers a NFT marketplace as well as the ability to trade in-game digital assets that are in the format of an ERC-721 or ERC-1155